lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 Along the way, I’ve built a **database of resources, discovered awesome communities and built a network of people that have helped me**, both directly and indirectly, with becoming a (baby) level designer. **This post is all about appreciating those connections and sharing all the resources with others**.

 **Disclaimer:** This is not at all a guide on how to break into the game industry or how to become a stellar level designer in a short period of time.
-All materials listed here, as well as my personal notes, should serve as a repository of sources and recommendations.

-In the best possible scenario, this post will give you an idea of where to go next and what's ahead in the domain of level design.
+In the best possible scenario, this post will give you an idea of where to go next.
 I put it all together because I wish I had something like this when I started my own journey.

-You will find everything below.
 Enjoy!

 ## > Level design theory
 I’ve noticed that what makes a level designer stand out is not only years of practice and games they’ve played (and sub/conciouslz analyzed along the way) but also the theoretical background they’ve obtained in game design or fields related to it.
 It does make a big difference when you know your “whys”.
 Which sources are worth engaging with, though?